Why should I join the Food Innovation Center?

 - Participate on teams applying for FIC funding according to the guidelines in each RFP.
 PI status for FIC grant competitions and reviewer privileges are reserved for Center Members unless otherwise specified in a competition's announcement.
 Graduate students meeting specified eligibility criteria may compete for travel and research funding.

-- Attend Center-sponsored annual meetings, seminars, and special events.
+- Attend FIC sponsored annual meetings, seminars, and special events.

 - Obtain assistance in navigating resources that guide your research.